Matthew Melton: Dream Machine (2017–present)

 Issued simultaneously with the last Warm Soda album, Melton released the debut album for new band Dream Machine in May 2017.
 The band features his Bosnian-born wife Doris Melton on organ and synthesizer, along with Rudy Spencer on bass and Dillon Fernandez on drums.
 Promoting the album, the couple revealed that they were moving from the US to live in the Netherlands, which was where Doris had lived before her marriage.
-Doris Melton commented that "American musicians (hopefully not Europe too) are getting increasingly politically correct and it started getting on our nerves.
-Living in Austin also was getting more and more expensive", with Matthew Melton adding that he was "so excited to be moving to Europe, but I will always consider myself a red-blooded American.
-And just like the waves of refugees pouring into Europe I will also not be learning any new languages or culturally assimilating.
-We're bringing Austin to Amsterdam" He and Doris criticized social media, illegal immigration, feminist bands and promiscuity.